Connect with others who understand.

 Prepare for Doctors’ Appointments

 Planning ahead for appointments can help you make the most of your time with your doctor.
 Write down your questions and reflect on how lupus affects your life.
-Speaking up about your concerns regarding symptoms, treatments, or quality of life — even if your health care provider doesn’t directly ask about a specific issue — can help ensure your needs are met.
+Speaking up about your concerns regarding symptoms, treatments, or quality of life — even if your healthcare provider doesn’t directly ask about a specific issue — can help ensure your needs are met.

 Your rheumatologist will ask about your family history, so check with family members to learn if anyone else has been diagnosed with SLE or has experienced symptoms, such as joint pain, rashes, and oral or nasal sores.